ROCm/omniperf/src/docs-2.x/analysis.md

 - per second

 ##### Baseline Comparison
 Omniperf enables baseline comparison to allow checking A/B effect.
-The current release limits the baseline comparison to the same SoC.
+Currently baseline comparison is limited to the same SoC.
 Cross comparison between SoCs is in development.

 For both the Current Workload and the Baseline Workload, one can independently setup the following filters to allow fine grained comparions:
 - Workload Name